basileLeroy/basileleroy/README.md

 ## About me:
 ## [My portfolio](https://basile-and-code.com/)
-A 25y/o guy that found his passion in coding stuff.
+A guy that found his passion in coding stuff.
 Combine this with: sociable, a learning enthousiast, curious, teamplayer, and many more..
-And maybe you will find i might be a good fit for your team!
+And maybe you will find I might be a good fit for your team!

 ---